 Most horses start their jumping careers over these smaller jumps before moving to the larger fences.

-Horses compete over hurdles in a variety of different race types; including Open Company and typically race in either Graded, handicap or selling company.
+Horses compete over hurdles in a variety of different race types, including Open Company, and typically race in either Graded, handicap or selling company.

-The type of hurdle races are:
+The types of hurdle races are:

 Graded and Listed Hurdle Races